apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 A job might finish in two ways: all sources finish or users execute [`stop-with-savepoint [--drain]`](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/cli/#stopping-a-job-gracefully-creating-a-final-savepoint).
-Let’s first have a look at the detailed process of finishing before.
+Let’s first have a look at the detailed process of finishing before FLIP-147.

 ### When sources finish

-If all the sources are bounded, a job would finish after all the sources finished.
+If all the sources are bounded, The job will finish after all the input records are processed and all the result are committed to external systems.
 In this case, the sources would first emit a `MAX_WATERMARK` (`Long.MAX_VALUE`) and then start to terminate the task.
 On termination, a task would call `endOfInput()`, `close()` and `dispose()` for all the operators, then emit an `EndOfPartitionEvent` to the downstream tasks.
 The intermediate tasks would start terminating after receiving an `EndOfPartitionEvent` from all the input channels, and this process will continue